No store bought frozen tator tots can compare to these Homemade Bacon-Ranch Tator Tots!

 - ½ teaspoon pepper

 - 1 quart peanut or vegetable oil

-- Whisk water and salt together in a bowl until salt dissolves.
-Pulse the potatoes in a food processor with the salt water until coarsely ground, about 10 to 12 pulses; stirring occasionally.
-Drain mixture in a fine-mesh strainer, pressing potatoes with a rubber spatula until dry.
-(You’ll want to try to get at least 1 ½ cups of liquid out of the potatoes.)
-Discard liquid.
-Transfer potatoes to a bowl and microwave uncovered for about 8 to 10 minutes, stirring halfway through.
-You want the potatoes dry and sticky.
-Add cider vinegar and stir to combine.
+- In a medium bowl, whisk together salt and 1 cup water until salt dissolves.
+In a food processor, pulse the potatoes and salt water together until coarsely ground, about 12 pulses, stirring occasionally.
+Drain the mixture through a fine mesh sieve, pressing potatoes with a rubber spatula until dry and discard the liquid.
+(You should press out about 1 ½ cups of liquid from the potatoes.)
+Transfer potatoes to a microwaveable bowl and microwave uncovered for about 8 to 10 minutes, stirring halfway through.
+The potatoes should be dry and sticky.
+Add the cider vinegar and stir to combine.

-- Stir flour, pepper, cooked bacon, onion powder, garlic powder and dried dill into the potatoes.
-Spread potato mixture on to a thin layer of aluminum foil to let cool for 10 minutes.
-Push potatoes to the center of the foil and place the foil in an 8-inch square baking dish, pushing the foil into the corners and up the sides of the baking dish; smoothing it so it’s flush with the baking dish.
-Leave excess foil on the edge to create handles.
-Press potato mixture in tightly and evenly.
-Freeze uncovered until firm, about 30 minutes.
+- Add the flour, pepper, cooked bacon, onion powder, garlic powder and dried dill into the potatoes and stir.
+Spread potatoes out on a thin layer of aluminum foil and let cool for 10 minutes.
+Move potatoes to the center of the foil and place the foil in an 8-inch square baking dish, pushing the foil into the corners and up the sides of the baking dish, leaving excess foil on the edge to create handles.
+Press the potatoes tightly and evenly into the pan and freeze uncovered until firm, about 30 minutes.